lizaklimova/campers-ukraine/README.md

 ### 3. Advanced Filtering

-- Our platform offers advanced filtering options to help users find the perfect camper.
+- The platform offers advanced filtering options to help users find the perfect camper.
-- Filters include equipment (e.g., kitchen facilities, sleeping capacity), location, and type of van (e.g., RV, camper van, trailer).
+- Filters include equipment (e.g., kitchen facilities, sleeping capacity), location, and type of van (e.g., fully integrated, camper van, alcove).

-### 4. User-friendly Interface

-- The website features an intuitive and visually appealing interface for seamless navigation and booking.

 ## How to Use